Taxation in Luxembourg: Personal Income Tax

 Luxembourg considers individuals as tax resident if they have their permanent residence (where they are physically present for an uninterrupted period of more than six months) in Luxembourg.
 Therefore, owning a residence in Luxembourg is not the only condition for tax residence.

 People that are resident in Luxembourg are taxed on their worldwide income as though it were earned in Luxembourg.
 Non-resident individuals are only taxed on their Luxembourg-source income, while part-year residents are taxed at a percentage equivalent to what they would be taxed at if all of their income is earned in Luxembourg.
 It is possible for non-residents to elect to be treated as though their income is fully from Luxembourg if at least 90% of all income is derived from Luxembourg sources (50% for Belgian-resident individuals).

 Structure of income tax

-In Luxembourg, the income tax is divided into eight categories:
+In Luxembourg, income tax is divided into eight categories: